 Every Day, We Make A Difference In Philadelphia, read on.

-PRESS RELEASE: THE BLACK MALE COMMUNITY COUNCIL OF PHILADELPHIA ANNOUNCES MAJOR AFRICAN AMERICAN ECONOMIC IMPACT TO PHILADELPHIA “THE BLACK FOLKS PLAN” A MULTI-BIILION GRASSROOTS INITIATIVE On Thursday January 16, 2020 at 12:00 noon at the Guardian Civic League, 1516 W. Girard Ave.
-BMCCP in conjuction with The Friends of the
+PRESS RELEASE: THE BLACK MALE COMMUNITY COUNCIL OF PHILADELPHIA ANNOUNCES MAJOR AFRICAN AMERICAN ECONOMIC IMPACT TO PHILADELPHIA “THE BLACK FOLKS PLAN” A MULTI-BIILION GRASSROOTS INITIATIVE On Thursday, January 16, 2020 at 12:00 noon at the Guardian Civic League, 1516 W. Girard Ave.
+BMCCP in conjunction with The Friends of the

-HUMAN CAPITAL INVESTMENT BOND PETITION DRIVE: CONCEPT: The concept for the petition drive is to command support from City Council to vote in favor of the Human Capital Investment Bond as a question on the ballot in the upcoming election.
-METHOD: The petition drive will focus on 9 key councilmanic
+HUMAN CAPITAL INVESTMENT BOND PETITION DRIVE: CONCEPT: The concept for the petition drive is to command support from Philadelphia City Council to vote in favor of the Human Capital Investment Bond as a question on the ballot in the upcoming election.
+METHOD: The petition drive will focus on nine-key Councilmanic